bkpree/seamateai/README.md

 SeaMate AI uses a Next.js application with a conversational AI interface.

-When a user sends a message, the request is sent to a Next.js API route.
-SEA-LION determines whether external information is required and can invoke one of three tools:
+When a passenger sends a message, the request is sent to a Next.js API route.
+SEA-LION interprets the request and can invoke one of three tools depending on the passenger's intent:

 * `get_flight_info` — retrieves flight information such as status, terminal, gate, baggage belt, and arrival/departure times.
 * `get_airport_services` — retrieves relevant airport services such as dining options based on terminal and area.
 * `get_transport_info` — retrieves transportation information including MRT, buses, taxis, and ride-hailing.

-The retrieved tool results are then passed back to SEA-LION, which generates a concise, passenger-friendly response.
+The retrieved tool results are passed back to SEA-LION, which generates a concise, passenger-friendly response in the passenger's language.

-This tool-calling approach helps prevent the AI from inventing real-time airport information by separating information retrieval from response generation.
+This tool-calling approach helps reduce the risk of the AI inventing airport information by separating information retrieval from response generation.
+Flight information is retrieved through the AviationStack API, while airport service and transportation information are retrieved from the prototype's structured data.

 ## AI Model / Framework